GabeScott/standard-works-vault/General Conference/2014 October - Rescue in Unity.md

 In order to assist the Savior, we have to work together in unity and in harmony.
 Everyone, every position, and every calling is important.
 We have to be united in our Lord Jesus Christ.

 Finally, the sick, palsied man was laid before Jesus.
-“When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins be forgiven thee” (Mark 2:5).
+“When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins be forgiven thee” ([[Mark 2.5|Mark 2:5]]).
 Jesus showed mercy on him and healed him—not only physically but also spiritually: “Son, thy sins be forgiven thee.”
 Isn’t that wonderful?
 Wouldn’t we like that to happen to all of us too?
 Certainly I would.

 Do we know anyone in our life who is afflicted with spiritual palsy, someone who just cannot come back to the Church by himself or herself?
 He or she could be one of our children, one of our parents, a spouse, or a friend.